 Personnel should prioritize:

-● Acknowledging customers as the enter and leave
+- Acknowledging customers as they enter and leave

 Keeping the store clean, organized, fully stocked, and accented with attractive displays is also important.
 But if your customers are left to fend for themselves because personnel are busy answering phones, managing administrative tasks, and pulling items to fulfill online orders for in-store pickup, you have a staffing shortage.